tuckthomas/OpnLend/README.md

 ## Tucker, why are you releasing this for free?
 - I'm tired of having to "recreate the wheel" at each financial institution worked at; often times required to use less advanced tools (Excel + VBA) to program with and create financial models.
 I'm tried of having those products developed by me become the property of someone else, all while being prevented from taking a copy of my code and models upon leaving.
-- I've worked in Commercial Underwriting or Credit Analytical roles at various financial institutions and, as such, have had the privledge to use various difference loan origination systems.
+- During the last decade, I've worked in Commercial Underwriting or Credit Analytical roles at various financial institutions and, as such, have had the privledge to use various difference loan origination systems.
 From what I've witnessed, there is very little to no innovation being done.
 Many features offered are technologies that other industries have been utilizing for years.
 Releasing this system that allows for modifications to the underlying source code provides a new 'baseline' of basic features that all lenders should have in their toolbox.

 ## Global Relationships
 The Global Relationships app serves two primary purposes: